squattingmonk/nasher/README.md

 will be prompted to overwrite it.
 You can force answer the prompt by passing the `--yes`, `--no`, or `--default` flags.

+### Launching a module
+After installing a module target, you can launch the module to play.
+These commands will first run the `convert->compile->pack->install` sequence, so options that work for those will work here as well.

+     # Play the module defined in the default target
+     nasher play

+     # Test the module defined in the "demo" target.
+This chooses the first PC
+     # in the local vault, like launching from the toolset.
+     nasher test demo

+     # Load the file in nwserver for use in a multiplayer game
+     nasher serve demo

 ### Unpacking a file
     # Unpack "demo.mod" into src/
     $ nasher unpack demo.mod